kawa2019/BestShop/README.md

 ## BestShop

 This is landing page of company which offers services managment of online shops and deliver software to this.
+My first project when I use local styles by CSS Modules.
+Technologies:
+- Scss
+- Js
+- React
+- Css modules
+- RWD

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).